henlyai/henly-chatbot/MCP_IMPLEMENTATION_GUIDE.md

 - Performance is acceptable (no infinite loops)
 - Security best practices followed

-This guide provides all the context needed to implement a new MCP server that integrates seamlessly with the existing ScaleWize AI architecture.
+This guide provides all the context needed to implement a new MCP server that integrates seamlessly with the existing Henly AI architecture.